losrobbos/booklist-crud-workout/README.md

 - D - Delete: Remove a book from the list

 The good thing is:
 That are the basic data operations out there!
-There is not much more you could do with data... (usually just more complicated filterings)
+There is not much more you could do with data...

 So by getting intuitive in those four essential operations, you will also become much more proficient not just in React.
 But coding in general.